 - Data center monitoring – You might be governing a data center with vast amount of computers so it is really hard to check each computer regularly for any flaw.
 A anomaly detection system might be working by considering network connection parameters of the computers, CPU and Memory Loads, it detect any problem on computer.
 Continue Reading

 First of all we need to see How a ML algorithm is working.
 Here is the schema.

 A ML process takes these steps, Continue Reading

 If you are working on some project related to machine learning (ML) or you are a newbie researcher knowing these terms and definitions might be useful.

-Machine Learning: A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E -- Tom M. Mitchell Continue reading Some Basic Machine Learning Terms #1
+Machine Learning: A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E — Tom M. Mitchell Continue Reading

 This article is for the ones who aim to use c++ in topcoder or any where else. http://pocket.co/soi6f

 long (although they can have the same size, e.g. in most 64-bit POSIX system).
 It is just guaranteed that a